Mick McGinty

-Mick McGinty (December 7, 1952 - September 18, 2021) was an American artist who specialized in airbrush, digital, and fine art oil painting.
-He graduated from Art Center College of Design in Pasadena, California, in 1979, and went to work for the design studio, Willardson + White, which was headed by legendary airbrush illustrators Charlie White III and Dave Willardson.
+Mick McGinty (December 7, 1952 – September 18, 2021) was an American artist who specialized in airbrush, digital, and fine art oil painting.

+He graduated from Art Center College of Design in Pasadena, California, in 1979, and went to work for the design studio, Willardson + White, which was headed by airbrush illustrators Charlie White III and Dave Willardson.
 After three years, he began a successful career as a freelance illustrator, working as an airbrush illustrator for the next 15 years before switching to digital media.
-Later in his career he entered into semi-retirement enjoying his time as a fine art painter and switching exclusively to oil painting, both in the studio as well as plein air painting.
-His vast collection of works can be found on his website.
+Later in his career he entered into semi-retirement spending his time as a fine art painter and switching exclusively to oil painting, both in the studio as well as plein air painting.

-In August 2021, he was diagnosed with Stage IV lung cancer, and just six weeks later, on September 18, 2021, he died in the comfort of his own home surrounded by family.

 Early life, education, and career

-McGinty was born on December 7, 1952, in Sioux City, Iowa, to his parents, Mike McGinty and Dorothy "Mudge" McGinty (née Love).
-Mike was an over-the-road truck driver and Mudge worked for the local beef packing plant, IBP.
-He was raised just over the border in neighboring South Sioux City, Nebraska.
+McGinty was born on December 7, 1952, in Sioux City, Iowa, to Mike McGinty and Dorothy "Mudge" McGinty (née Love).
+His father was an over-the-road truck driver and his mother worked for the local beef packing plant, IBP.
+He was raised over the border in neighboring South Sioux City, Nebraska.
 He attended South Sioux City High School and graduated in 1971.

 After high school, he enlisted in the Army where he served two years.
 He then moved to California and began working at Knott's Berry Farm as a pastel portrait artist while attending Fullerton College.
 He eventually attended the Art Center College of Design in Pasadena, California, where he excelled and graduated with Great Distinction with a Bachelor of Fine Arts degree in 1979.
-Upon graduating, he began to work at the design studio of Willardson + White in Hollywood, spending four years there, growing quickly as an artist, before branching out on his own as a freelance illustrator.
+Upon graduating, he began to work at the design studio of Willardson + White in Hollywood, spending four years there, before branching out on his own as a freelance illustrator.